Be sure to scroll down and check out the video at the bottom of the page.

 The system features metal PCI-Express X16 slots.
 The innovative one piece stainless steel shielding design reinforces the PCIe connectors to provide the extra strength required to support heavy graphics cards.

-In addition to the fast boot drive, we have a 6TB conventional mechanical hard drive.
+In addition to the fast boot drive, we have a 2TB SSD for mass storage.
+It is not as fast as the boot drive, but 500MB/s is nothing to sneeze at.
+And, it blows away the performance of a conventional mechanical hard drive in every way.
 You can use it to store pictures, videos, backups, or any type of data you want.